Requiem (Fauré): Introït et Kyrie

-Similar to Mozart's Requiem, the work begins slowly in D minor.
+Like Mozart's Requiem, the work begins slowly in D minor.
 After one measure of just D in the instruments, the choir enters pianissimo in six parts on the D minor chord and stays on it in homophony for the entire text "Requiem aeternam" (eternal rest).
 In gradual progression of harmony and a sudden crescendo, a first climax is reached on "et lux perpetua" (and lasting light), diminishing on a repeated "luceat eis" (may shine for them).
 The tenors repeat the prayer alone for eternal rest on a simple melody.
 The sopranos continue similarly that praise is due in Jerusalem, then all voices exclaim "Exaudi" (hear).

 The Kyrie begins with the same melody that the tenor sang before, but now in unison of soprano, alto and tenor, repeated in the following four measures in four-part harmony.
 The call "Christe" is strong and urgent the first time, repeated more softly a few more times.
 The final call "Kyrie" appears pianissimo.